Kai-i-Tam/-Closed-Loop-Photovoltaic-SEPIC-Power-Supply-and-Battery-Charger/README.md

   ## Pros
-  Get the vertical design experience of Solar Power Converter
+  Get the vertical design experience of Solar Power Converter.
+  One of the greatest adventage of this lab is scalable, we can later using this as template to build a larger Solar Power Chargers.

   ## Cons
   Never got a chance to actually design the PCB based on what I have done on the prototype.

   ## Note to Future Development
   If I will do the PCB of this projects, some of the measurement would be better because it would be less ESR and ESL.
+Switching Noise will be less and efficiency would definitly gone up.
   It would be nice to sell it as a kit for future students.

   ## PCB